-We advertise our quotations and tenders on VendorPanel and Tenderlink.
+We advertise our quotations and tenders on VendorPanel.
 To access our tenders and submit your quotes, you must register your company.

 These systems speed up the procurement process and reduce costs for us and our suppliers.
 They capture your business information and allow us to provide open and transparent processes.

 Registration is free for VendorPanel, with no costs for signing up, receiving notifications or submitting quotes!

 How can I obtain the tender documentation?